Assessment Pathways

 Assessment Process

-An accurate diagnosis requires careful exploration of a person's history and experiences along with the use of assessment forms that have been developed to assist with the process.
+An accurate diagnosis requires a thorough review of a person’s history and experiences, supported by structured assessment tools designed to aid the process.

-You will be asked to fill in a form with your personal details, as well as the names and contact details of people who know you well, both now and as a child.
-This is referred to as collateral information and is required to proceed with our services.
+During the checkout steps, you will be asked to fill in a form with your your personal details, as well as the names and contact details of people who know you well, both now and as a child.
+This is referred to as collateral information and is required to proceed with our services

-You will be asked to complete some psychometric forms prior to your appointment.
+You and your nominees will be asked to complete some psychometric forms prior to your appointment.

 Why do we collect Collateral Information?